Divy1211/T4-Notes/docs/algo/notes/w3/heaps.md

 ## Data Structure

 A data structure (DS) is a format to **store and organise** data in order to facilitate access and modification.
-Ex: Arrays, Liss.
+Ex: Arrays, List.

 A DS can be used to implement an ADT.